ireneshin26/school_district_analysis_2/README.md

 # **School District Analysis**

 ## **Overview of School District Analysis**
-This was an analysis conducted using various school and district data to provide insights about performance trends and patterns.
+This project was an analysis on school district performance using Jupyter Notebook with Python, Pandas Library, and Numpy Library.

+The school board wanted to understand various performance metrics of the different schools and the district.
 We were asked to conduct the analysis twice, due to the suspicion that Thomas High School's ninth graders' were altered.
-In the second analysis, we were asked to replace the math and reading scores for Thomas High School's ninth graders with "NaN"s to see how this change affected the performance.
+In the second analysis, we were asked to replace the math and reading scores for Thomas High School's ninth graders with "NaN"s to see how this change could impact various parts of the performance.

 ***